© 2020 All rights reserved The Holler, LLC

 Promotional plans are necessary to generate leads.
-This helps get a company’s services and products out there and makes it accessible for the target audience.
 Businesses promote their brand differently, but with digital advances, these strategies often include website creation, blogs, using social media channels, webinars, events, and pay-per-click ads.
 Some organizations use both digital and traditional channels to reach where their target audiences are online and offline.

 Social media channels are the best way to connect and engage with the target audience.
 Small and large businesses have used social media to spark conversation and get their customers’ perspectives on their campaigns.
 The channel of choice depends on the company’s niche.
 Facebook is the biggest of them all and most effective in reaching the general audience.
 There are also Twitter, Pinterest, Instagram, Snapchat, LinkedIn, and more.

-The organizations’ social media pages can act as the mediator or communication line that can be used to convert leads.
+The organizations’ social media pages act as the mediator or communication line to convert leads.
 They can use it to find out what they need and what they’re interested in.
-Due to its accessibility, it’s easier to answer any queries from the prospects and the customers.
+Due to its accessibility, it’s easier to answer any queries from prospects and customers.

 Bringing in leads is just the beginning of the sales process.
 Organizations don’t stop with just a lead; they ensure that the leads keep coming in.
 Without the leads, there is nothing to convert, which would mean a businesses’ demise.
 The marketing team needs to examine the process, its effectiveness, and its longevity.